What are the git areas?

 Git is a well-known and widely-used distributed version control system.
 It keeps track of changes and performs numerous other functions.
 Adding, deleting, or modifying files in a repository are the procedures that must be performed step by step using git commands.

-Each step is defined in git as an area.
-In this tutorial, we’ll discuss the various git areas and their associated meanings.
+Each step is defined in Git as an area.
+This tutorial will discuss the various git areas and their associated meanings.

-Using git commands changes move from one area to another.
-The ultimate goal is to have all modifications in the repository.
-We will list all areas and the commands used to propagate changes between them.
-There are the following three areas git has for workflow.
+Using git commands, changes move from one area to another.
+The ultimate goal is to have all of them in the remote repository.
+We will describe all areas and the commands propagating changes between them.
+There are the following three areas Git has for workflow.

 - Working Tree